pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

     postgresqlPassword: "<InstanceRootPassword>"
 ```

-## 6. Deploy Pachyderm
+## 6. Deploy {{%productName%}}
-You have set up your infrastructure, created your GCP bucket and a CloudSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your GCP bucket and a CloudSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy {{%productName%}}.

 ### Update Your Values.yaml